Step into the real world...

 Last July, I had had the opportunity to speak in front of over 3000 people at the World Domination Summit in Portland, Oregon.
 Check out the video and see why you need to grab inspiration wherever you find it, and use it to do amazing things.

-This guide contains nearly of 3 weeks several months of personal, on-the-ground research to help you enjoy your travels in Bagan.
+This guide contains several months of personal, on-the-ground research to help you enjoy your travels in Bagan that I've gathered on many trips between 2013 and 2016.

 Interested in leveling-up your photography?